joshuateoyongen-source/fail/README.md

 # GoonGuessr
 GoonGuessr drops you at a random point in a gooner vid, and you'll have to guess where you are!
+Play NMPZ for the most authentic experience!